silexlabs/Silex/packages/silex-desktop/README.md

 ![Silex desktop app](https://user-images.githubusercontent.com/715377/36344714-bf264de2-141e-11e8-8c87-f698e96d91c9.png)

+We are looking for someone to create the releases every 2 months, and for testers to test each new version on Windows and MacOS and linux after each release, [please apply here](https://github.com/silexlabs/Silex/issues/927)

 ## Instructions

 Go ahead and [download the version for your system here](https://github.com/lexoyo/silex-desktop/releases)

+### Windows

+__The app is not build for windows anymore, for now__

-**Windows**: download the .exe and run Silex
+You can probably download the .AppImage and see [instructions here](https://discourse.appimage.org/t/run-appimage-on-windows/177)

+### Mac

-**Mac**: download the .dmg and run Silex
+Download the .dmg and double click it to start Silex

+### Linux

-**linux**: downolad the .AppImage, make it executable and run it - you need libvips-dev installed (`apt install libvips-dev` or `dnf install vips-devel`)
+Downolad the .AppImage, make it executable and run it

+Note: you may need libvips-dev installed (`apt install libvips-dev` or `dnf install vips-devel`)
-We are looking for someone to create the releases every 2 months, and for testers to test each new version on Windows and MacOS and linux after each release, [please apply here](https://github.com/silexlabs/Silex/issues/927)

 ## Release a new version